Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Scale: 0
  - Limit: RES/40

 Effects: You reduce the severity of any Poison you’re afflicted with by 1 per Rank, and take damage from Poison every 2 IC, rather than every IC.
-If the poison’s Severity is reduced to half or less from this ability, all secondary effects of the Poison are negated.
+If the Poison’s Severity is reduced to half or less from this ability, all secondary effects of the Poison are negated.

 Anytime you are given a Bleed status, you immediately take damage from it and reduce it (instead of doing so 5 and 20 IC later, respectively); a dramatic, grotesque spray of blood is optional to indicate this.
 Thereafter, you take damage from the Bleed status every 10 IC, rather than every 5, and reduce your Bleed statuses every 10 IC (rather than 20).
 Bleeding from sources other than the Bleed status is halved, and has its duration halved; if it does not have a set duration, it stops after 100 IC.